wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/DistributedComputing/DistributedComputing-OpenSource-List.md

 - [DataX #Project#](https://github.com/alibaba/DataX): 阿里巴巴集团内被广泛使用的离线数据同步工具/平台

+- [dbt #Project#](https://github.com/fishtown-analytics/dbt): dbt (data build tool) enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

 ### Data Pipeline

 - [Debezium #Project#](https://debezium.io/docs/tutorial/): Debezium is a distributed platform that turns your existing databases into event streams, so applications can see and respond immediately to each row-level change in the databases.

+## OLAP Browser

+- [2015-Metabase #Project#](https://github.com/metabase/metabase): The simplest, fastest way to get business intelligence and analytics to everyone in your company.

+- [2016-Redash #Project#](https://github.com/getredash/redash): Make Your Company Data Driven.
+Connect to any data source, easily visualize, dashboard and share your data.

+- [Saiku #Project#](https://github.com/OSBI/saiku): Saiku Analytics - The Worlds Greatest Open Source OLAP Browser

+- [CBoard #Project#](https://github.com/TuiQiao/CBoard): An easy to use, self-service open BI reporting and BI dashboard platform.

+- [Apache Superset #Project#](https://github.com/apache/incubator-superset): Apache Superset (incubating) is a modern, enterprise-ready business intelligence web application

+- [Metatron Discovery #Project#](https://github.com/metatron-app/metatron-discovery): Metatron Discovery is an end-to-end big data self discovery solution.
+To learn more about it, visit our web site.
+Check our blog for upcoming events and development news.

 ## MPP